philwareham/textpattern-hive-framework/README.md

 [![Build Status](https://travis-ci.org/philwareham/textpattern-hive-framework.svg)](https://travis-ci.org/philwareham/textpattern-hive-framework)

 A collection of Textpattern CMS website theme modules using [Hive Framework](https://github.com/philwareham/hive-framework) as a scaffold.
+Requires Textpattern CMS version 4.8.4 or higher.

 **Currently in development - not ready for production use yet!**